 Lifetime Income Annuity Options

-Planning for steady income in retirement starts with the right strategy.
+Planning for steady income in retirement starts with a strategy that is built for real life—not just a spreadsheet.
 At Diversified Insurance Brokers, we help retirees and pre-retirees compare lifetime income annuity options designed to create a reliable paycheck you can’t outlive.
 Because we’re independent, we can shop the market across 100+ top-rated carriers and line up multiple product designs side-by-side—so you can see what changes when you adjust the income start date, add a spouse, build in inflation features, or prioritize liquidity.
 Some people want the highest guaranteed paycheck available.
 Others want a balance between contractual income and access to funds.
 Many want a plan that keeps pace with rising costs.
 The “best” lifetime income annuity is the one that fits how you actually plan to live in retirement, and our job is to help you choose it with clarity.

 Most retirees discover a simple truth at some point: growth is important, but income reliability is what pays the bills.
 Market-based portfolios can be excellent for long-term accumulation, yet retirement introduces a different set of risks—especially sequence-of-returns risk (taking withdrawals during a down market), longevity risk (living longer than expected), and inflation risk (everyday costs rising faster than your budget).
 Lifetime income annuities are built specifically to address those risks by turning a portion of your assets into contractual income that continues as long as you live.
 The details matter, though.
 How the income is produced, when it starts, whether it covers two lives, and what happens to beneficiaries can vary widely by product type and carrier.
 That’s why comparing options is so valuable.